SakoDroid/telego/README.md

 ### Receiving updates
 #### **Handlers**

 You can use handlers for routing text messages.
-You specify a function and everytime a text message is recevied which the handlers regex matches with the text the specified function will be called.
+You specify a function and everytime a text message is recevied which the handlers regex matches with the text, the specified function will be called.
 Function format should be like this `exampleFunction(*objs.Update)`.
 To add a handler you sipmly call `AddHandler(pattern string, handler func(*objs.Update), chatTypes ...string)`.
 Arguments :
 1. "Pattern" is the regex pattern which will be matched against the received text message.
-2. "chatType" : is the a string array containing chat types which the handler will act on.
+2. "chatType" : is a string array containing chat types which the handler will act on.
 It can be "private","group","supergroup","channel" and "all".
 3. "handler" : is the function that will be called.

-Handlers are super easy to use and you can see an example in [Quick start](#quick-start) section.
+Handlers are super easy to use; You can see an example in [Quick start](#quick-start) section.

 #### **Special channels**

 In telego you can register special channels.
-Special channels are channels for a specified update.
-Meaning this channels will be uptaded when the the specified update is received from api server, giving the developers a lot more felxibility.
+Special channels are channels for a specific update type.
+Meaning this channels will be uptaded when the the specified update type is received from api server, giving the developers a lot more felxibility.
 To use special channels you need to call `RegisterChannel(chatId string, mediaType string)` method of the **advanced bot** (so for using this method, first you should call `AdvancedMode()` method of the bot).
 This method is fully documented in the source code but we will describe it here too.
 This method takes two arguments :
 1. chatId : This is a string representing a certain chat which this channel will be dedicated to.
 This argument can be chat identificator of a chat or username of a channel or supergroup.
+You can pass an empty string for this argument.
 2. mediaType : This argument specifies an update type which the channel will be dedicated to.
 For example if you pass "message", the returned channel will only be updated when an update containing message field [for a specified chat] is received.
+You can pass an empty string for this argument.

 **Note :** Both arguments can be used together to create channels that will be updated only when a certain field (mediaType) is present in the received update for a specified chat (chatId).